sbingler/schemeful-same-site/README.md

 That cookie now can **only** be sent to secure URLs: https://site.example.
 This includes cases where a different site, http://other.example, embeds resources from site.example: http://site.example/otherresource.jpg will **not** get sent the cookie, https://site.example/somethingelse.jpg will get sent the cookie.

 #### TL;DR
-"Schemeful Same-Site" affects the browsing context cookies will be sent/set in.
+"Schemeful Same-Site" affects the context cookies will be sent/set in.
 "Is this URL the same site as the one I'm on if I consider the schemes?"

 “Scheme-Bound Cookies” affects the types of schemes the cookies will be sent to.
 "Does the scheme of the request URL match the scheme of the original, response, URL that set this cookie?"